2008 Wisconsin Supreme Court election: Impact

+Heading into the election, the court had what some have described as a "liberal majority", with 3 liberal justices, 3 conservative justices, and one centrist judge.
+The result of the 2008 election flipped the court to a conservative majority.
 Replacing the liberal Butler with the conservative Gableman had a significant effect on the ideology of the Wisconsin Supreme Court in subsequent years, and was the start of fifteen years of conservative control of the state court.
 The conservative majority on the court would be important also in ratifying the policy agenda of Republican Governor Scott Walker and the Republican legislative majorities which would be elected two years later in the 2010 Wisconsin elections.
 Subsequent Wisconsin Supreme Court elections also became increasingly bitter and partisan, with outside groups only increasing their spending.

 Another legacy of the election is also the career of Gableman, himself.
 After serving ten years on the court, he did not run for re-election in 2018.
 He went on to become an ally and supporter of Donald Trump, and—after Trump lost the 2020 United States presidential election—Gableman contributed to many of Trump's attempts to cast doubt on the election results.
 In 2021, Gableman was hired by Wisconsin Assembly speaker Robin Vos to conduct an independent investigation of Wisconsin's election.
 After a year of controversy and lawsuits, Gableman turned on Vos, endorsing a primary challenger against him in 2022.
 Vos fired him three days after the primary.
 Gableman continued to attack Wisconsin's election process, and targeted the Wisconsin Elections Commission administrator Meagan Wolfe, calling for her impeachment.
 In 2023 and 2024, he was involved in a negative ad campaign against Robin Vos and the unsuccessful campaign to recall him from office.
 Vos has subsequently said that his hiring Gableman was "probably the single biggest embarrassment that I have ever had," said Gableman should be disbarred, and called him "an embarrassment to the state."